CCSI-Toolset/CFDModels_bundle/README.md

 # CFDModels Bundle

-This is a convience bundle containing the following CCSI Toolset products:
+This is a convenience bundle containing the following CCSI Toolset products:

 **Solvents:**
 - [VOF Wetted Surface](../../../vof_area_correlation)